preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 git commit -m "Added contact page link to home page"
 ```

+**Don't push your code just yet!**

 Take a moment to go look at Github.
 Is everything as it should be?
-Remember, you  have not pushed these changes yet.

 ## Let's implement the portfolio page feature